OctopusDeploy/blog/blog/2020-03/sql-server-deployment-options-for-octopus-deploy/index.md

 ---

-This is a guest post from Alex Yates from DLM Consultants.
-Alex has been helping organizations to apply DevOps principles to relational database development and deployment since 2010.
+This is a guest post from Alex Yates of DLM Consultants.
+Alex has been helping organizations apply DevOps principles to relational database development and deployment since 2010.
 He’s most proud of helping Skyscanner develop the ability to deploy 95 times a day.
 Originally for Redgate, later for DLM Consultants, Alex has worked with clients on every continent except Antarctica – so he’s keen to meet anyone who researches penguins.

 A keen community member, he co-organizes Data Relay, is the founder of www.SpeakingMentors.com and has been recognized as a Microsoft Data Platform MVP since 2017.